 Scotland has a long tradition and history of Highland Games where Clans would compete against each other in sporting events.

 Some say that Highland Games originated as a clan chieftain’s way of choosing the best bodyguards and the fittest fighters.
 Not all the chief’s requirements were warlike – musicians and dancers were important for the prestige of his household.

 We are fortunate to be just a ten minute drive to the Blair Atholl Watermill- we especially love the handmade bread, bagels and cake.
 Light lunches are freshly made and include locally sourced produce.
 The mill has featured on Britain’s Best Bakery, and Nadiya’s Food Adventures programmes.
-You can also have a tour of the mill, buy their milled oatmeal and flours, or learn to make your own bread on one of their baking courses.
+You can also have a tour of the mill or buy their milled oatmeal and flours.

 Set amidst the stunning Autumn woodland of Faskally Wood, The Enchanted Forest is Scotland’s premier sound and light event.